badams97/Sprayer_Chassis_Features/README.md

 Overall, the complete data anlaysis for this investigation was performed in two individual platforms: **MATLAB and Python**.
 In general, MATLAB was utilized more for **data organizing and processing**, where Python was applied for its **machine learning capabilities** when classifying boom height performance.

 All of the initial data channels are based on timeseries data extracted from previous machine testing out in the field.
-The **same machine configuration** was used to collect **CAN-based data** across a plethora of different field passes for natural variation.
+The **same machine configuration** was used to collect **CAN-based data** across a plethora of different field passes in order to inflict natural variation on the system.
 In order to negate the influence of time, **descriptive analysis** (i.e. mean, standard deviation, etc.) of each data signal was implemeted to provide a complete summary of each field pass.

 A brief outline of the data analysis steps performed in MATLAB is provided below: